 Throughout your GSP journey, you will also be supported through our Weekly Workshops, which are weekly drop-in sessions that take place every Wednesday 2-3pm.
 Also, if you need to jog your memory, you can view our workshop presentation here.

 The GSP team has produced their own ePortfolios to help you visualise the ePortfolio structure and format and we would encourage you to review these before you start working on your own ePortfolio.
 You can view our example ePortfolios here

 Please bear in mind that the content of your ePortfolio must be entirely original and reflect your own experiences and skills development so you must not copy any content from our example ePortfolios or from other students.

 3. Populate the GSP ePortfolio template with your ePortfolio content

-In order to guide you through the completion of your ePortfolio, we have prepared an ePortfolio_template_2018.
-This interactive document follows the GSP Checklist and contains various text fields all of which must be populated with content.
+In order to guide you through the completion of your ePortfolio, we have prepared an ePortfolio Template.
+This interactive document follows the checklist included in our GSP Handout and Checklist and contains various text fields all of which must be populated with content.

 Your ePortfolio has two pages: